Metro Fare Details

 Madison County Transit Fares

-Madison County Transit (MCT) regional transfers are accepted as full fare without any additional charge on MetroLink and MetroBus.
-They are valid for two hours from the time they are punched, and are good for a single trip on MetroBus (operators will not issue an additional transfer).
+Madison County Transit (MCT) 2-Hour Regional Passes are accepted as full fare without any additional charge on MetroLink and MetroBus.
+They are valid for two hours from the time they are issued and are good for a single trip on MetroBus (operators will not issue an additional transfer).

-Metro accepts valid MCT Senior Fixed Route Free Ride passes for MetroLink and MetroBus service.
+Metro accepts valid MCT Senior, MCT Senior Select, and MCT Half Fare IDs for a reduced fare on MetroLink and MetroBus service.

-The MCT ADA Free Ride pass is accepted on MetroLink and MetroBus in Illinois without additional payment.
+The MCT ADA ID is accepted on MetroLink and MetroBus in Illinois without additional payment.
 In Missouri, the MCT-issued ADA Free Ride ID provides reduced fares on MetroLink and MetroBus, and require additional payment.

-Please note that all other MCT-issued passes and transfers, including MCT-issued local transfers, monthly passes, summer youth passes and circuit breaker (CB) passes are not accepted on any MetroBus or MetroLink service.
+Please note that all other MCT-issued passes and transfers, including MCT-issued monthly passes, summer youth passes and Benefit Access IDs are not accepted on any MetroBus or MetroLink service.

-MCT accepts Metro Two-Hour Passes/Transfers for a single trip on an MCT bus without an additional charge.
-Two-Hour Passes/Transfers are not valid for multiple trips on MCT buses.
+MCT accepts Metro Two-Hour Passes/Transfers ($3.00 value) for a single trip on an MCT bus without an additional charge.
+Validated Two-Hour Passes/Transfers are not valid for multiple trips on MCT buses.

 Please click here for more information on Madison County Transit Fares.